-Special stages must end in a flying finish.
+Special stages must end in a flying finish which should be located at a point where cars can be expected to go slower and at least at 200m before the stop line.
+The area between the flying finish and the stop line should be free from bends, sharp or deceptive corners, or hazards such as gates or any dangerous obstacles.
 Stopping between the yellow warning sign and the stop sign is forbidden and will be reported to the Stewards.
 Timing will be recorded at the finish line, using electronic beams, and be backed up by stopwatches.
 The timekeepers must be positioned level with the finish line, indicated by the sign bearing a chequered flag on a red background.